 Rather than the more formal circumstances of Psychology or Counselling, Youth Work is more about the social and active aspects.

-- A very flexible and adaptable degree, Youth Work can be just as easily studied part time or full time, either as a three year undergrad or single year postgraduate course.
+A very flexible and adaptable degree, Youth Work can be just as easily studied part-time or full-time, either as a three-year undergraduate or single-year postgraduate course.